cocos/cocos-docs/en/getting-started/basics/editor-panels/scene.md

 ![scale](scene/scale_gizmo.png)

-### Rect tranform tool
+### Rect Transform Tool

-Click the fourth button on the tool bar located at the main window's top left corner or press the keyboard shortcut <kbd>T</kbd> in scene editor and you can activate **Rect tranform tool**.
+Click the fourth button on the tool bar located at the main window's top left corner or press the keyboard shortcut <kbd>T</kbd> in scene editor and you can activate **Rect Transform Tool**.

 ![rect](scene/rect_button.png)